 Promotions are events in RPM that discount the price of an item for a defined amount of time.
-Promotions are set up to apply to the regular retail price, the clearance retail price, or both, and when the promotion ends, the price reverts back to the retail price that existed prior to the promotion.
-When a promotion is entered in RPM, the retailer specifies the duration of the promotional price, what kind of promotion takes effect, and to which item(s)/location(s) the promotional price applies.
+Promotions are set up to apply to the regular retail price, the clearance retail price, or both, and when the promotion ends, the price reverts back to the retail price or clearance retail if the item/location is on clearance.
+When a promotion is entered in RPM, the retailer specifies the duration of the promotional price, what kind of promotion takes effect, and to which items/locations the promotional price applies.